Lower Your Risk of Cancer with Apples

 - 1Healthy as you are, take our word for it that if you abuse your body, you will become sickly, in just a snap of the finger.Advertisement

-- 2Start with your diet.Avoid fried food cooked in cooking oil.
+- 2Avoid fried food cooked in cooking oil.
 Enlighten your taste buds to grilled or steamed foods.
-And learn to enjoy soup with ingredients like seafood and vegetables.Advertisement
+And learn to enjoy soup with ingredients like seafood and vegetables.Start with your diet.Advertisement

 Some of the apple benefits